 A second line of research revolves around optical frequency combs, investigating both novel generators as well as their application in spectroscopy.
 This includes, in particular, comb generators based on microresonators, but also non- linear conversion, with spectral coverage all the way to the mid-infrared.
 We have further introduced several new spectroscopic techniques relying on frequency comb sources, with application potential for sensing and hyperspectral nano-imaging.

 Researchers of the Schliesser Lab have demonstrated a new way to address a central problem in quantum physics: at the quantum scale, any measurement disturbs the measured object.
 This disturbance limits, for example, the precision with which the motion of an object can be tracked.
 But in a millimeter-sized membrane that vibrates like a drumhead, the researchers have managed to precisely monitor the motion with a laser—and to undo the quantum disturbance by the measurement.
 This allows them to control the membrane’s motion at the quantum level.
-The result has potential applications in ultraprecise sensors of position, velocity and force, and the architecture of a future quantum computer.Read the detailed article in Nature or on the arXiv, News and Views by Michael Vanner, and have a look at the press release.
+The result has potential applications in ultraprecise sensors of position, velocity and force, and the architecture of a future quantum computer.Read the detailed article in Nature or on the arXiv, News and Views by Michael Vanner, have a look at the press release, or the Science Breaker story.

 My group has recently introduced a new way to realise high-Q nanomechanical membrane resonators.
 Structures with an engineered phononic density of states confine nanomechanical modes to defects of an otherwise periodic pattern.
 As we show, appropriately chosen patterns not only suppress radiation of acoustic energy away from the defect.
 If combined with tensile stress, they also reduce internal dissipation by many orders of magnitude, by providing a "soft" clamping that reduces curvature.